-Independent/Guided Study
+Independent/Guided Study/ Directed Readings

 Graduate students may, under certain circumstances, acquire course credit for work that is not specifically described in the Catalog.
 Students must first gain the approval of a departmental faculty member who is willing and competent to supervise the work to be done, and second, secure the written approval of the Graduate Director and the department Chair.

-Although the Grad School Rules impose no limit on Guided/Independent Study for the doctoral degree (see MA limit below) the Department of Anthropology will not allow more than six hours of guided study toward the PhD.
+Although the Grad School Rules impose no limit on Guided/Independent Study/Directed Readings for the doctoral degree (see MA limit below) the Department of Anthropology will allow no more than six hours of guided study toward the PhD.